CMUSchoolOfArt/60-120/2026/assignments/unit_1/readme.md

 In this exercise, you will use a machine learning system to generate some images that intrigue you.
 This system has (controversially) been trained on billions of images scraped from the Internet.
 This very entertaining [*Last Week Tonight*](https://www.youtube.com/watch?v=TWpg1RmzAbc) video gives some good perspective; I encourage you to watch it.

 You have been provided with access to a paid account for MidJourney, an image synthesis service.
-Login details for this account are available in the `key-information` channel of our course Discord. **NOTE**: These Discord/Midjourney accounts are a communally shared resource for the students in our class, and sharing it with you is an act of trust.
+Login details for this account are available in the `key-information` channel of our course Discord. **NOTE**: These Discord/Midjourney accounts are a communally shared resource for the students in our class, and sharing it with you is an act of trust. **Instructions:**

 * *In Discord account (bottom left); →Switch accounts; →Add an account; →Email or Phone number: art-software-1@andrew.cmu.edu or art-software-2@andrew.cmu.edu; →Use password from the `key-information` channel on Discord.*